Anaïs Nin: Early life

-Nin became profoundly interested in psychoanalysis and would study it extensively, first with René Allendy in 1932 and then with Otto Rank.
+Nin became interested in psychoanalysis and studied extensively, first with René Allendy in 1932 and then with Otto Rank.
 Both men eventually became her lovers, as she recounts in her Journal.
 On her second visit to Rank, Nin reflects on her desire to be reborn as a woman and artist.
-Rank, she observes, helped her move back and forth between what she could verbalize in her journals and what remained unarticulated.
-She discovered the quality and depth of her feelings in the wordless transitions between what she could say and what she could not say.
+Rank, she observes, helped her move between what she could verbalize in her journals and what remained unarticulated.
+She discovered the quality and depth of her feelings in the wordless transitions between what she could and could not say.
 "As he talked, I thought of my difficulties with writing, my struggles to articulate feelings not easily expressed.
 Of my struggles to find a language for intuition, feeling, instincts which are, in themselves, elusive, subtle, and wordless."

-In the late summer of 1939, when residents from overseas were urged to leave France due to the approaching war, Nin left Paris and returned to New York City with her husband (Guiler was, according to his own wishes, edited out of the diaries published during Nin's lifetime; his role in her life is therefore difficult to gauge).
+In late summer 1939, when residents from overseas were urged to leave France due to the approaching war, Nin left Paris and returned to New York City with her husband (Guiler was, according to his own wishes, edited out of the diaries published during Nin's lifetime; his role in her life is therefore difficult to evaluate).
 During the war, Nin sent her books to Frances Steloff of the Gotham Book Mart in New York for safekeeping.

-In New York, Anaïs rejoined Otto Rank, who had previously moved there, and moved into his apartment.
+In New York, Nin rejoined Otto Rank, who had previously moved there, and moved into his apartment.
 She actually began to act as a psychoanalyst herself, seeing patients in the room next to Rank's.
 She quit after several months, however, stating: "I found that I wasn't good because I wasn't objective.
 I was haunted by my patients.
 I wanted to intercede."
 It was in New York that she met the Japanese-American modernist photographer Soichi Sunami, who went on to photograph her for many of her books.